 Since its introduction in 1979, the Lovász theta function has been extensively studied.
-Several authors considered various strengthenings that yield tighter bounds on $\alpha(G)$ and $\chi(G)$.
+Several authors considered various strengthening that yield tighter bounds on $\alpha(G)$ and $\chi(G)$.
 A standard way to strengthen a relaxation is to add cutting planes; see, for instance, Fortet \cite {For:60} and Barahona, J\"unger, and Reinelt \cite{BJR:89}.
 This approach has been exploited, for instance, in strengthenings proposed by Schrijver~\cite{Schrijver}, Lovász and Schrijver~\cite{LovSch}, Szegedy~\cite{Szegedy}, and Meurdesoif~\cite{Meurdesoif}.

 Another way to strengthen the Lovász theta function is to use a hierarchical approach.
 This systematic procedure involves strengthening a relaxation by adding additional variables and constraints, and it usually unfolds in multiple levels, each providing a tighter relaxation than the previous one.
-The most prominent hierarchies based on semidefinite programming (SDP) are the ones from Sherali and Adams~\cite{Sherali1990}, Lovász and Schrijver~\cite{LovSch} and Lasserre~\cite{Lasserre}.
+The most prominent hierarchies based on semidefinite programming (SDP) are the ones from Sherali and Adams~\cite{Sherali1990}, Lovász and Schrijver~\cite{LovSch}, and Lasserre~\cite{Lasserre}.
 Laurent investigated the computational application of these hierarchies to the stable set polytope in~\cite{Laurent2003}.

 However, any strengthening of the Lovász theta function inevitably increases computational complexity.
-To address this, our research focuses on identifying subgraphs and structures where the separation problem can be efficiently solved and where the addition of valid inequalities into the SDP for computing the Lovász theta function can be executed within relatively short running times.
-In particular, in~\cite{PuchRen2023}, we derived several inequalities valid for specific subgraphs containing maximal cliques.
-Our computational results indicated that incorporating these inequalities into the SDP formulation for the computation of the Lovász theta function significantly improves the bounds on both $\alpha(G)$ and $\chi(G)$.
+To address this challenge, our research focuses on identifying subgraphs and structures where the separation problem can be efficiently solved and where the addition of valid inequalities into the semidefinite program (SDP) for computing the Lovász theta function can be executed within relatively short running times.
+In particular, in Pucher and Rendl~\cite{PuchRen2023}, we derived several inequalities valid for specific subgraphs containing maximal cliques.
+Our computational results indicated that incorporating these inequalities into the SDP formulation for computing the Lovász theta function significantly improves the bounds on both $\alpha(G)$ and $\chi(G)$.